Step-by-Step rpact Tutorial

 Type I error rate control in sequential designs

-Because most people in social sciences will probably have more experience with two-sided tests at an \(\alpha\) of 0.05, choose a two-sided test and an \(\alpha\) level of 0.05 choose those settings.
+Because most people in social sciences will probably have more experience with two-sided tests at an \(\alpha\) of 0.05, we will choose a two-sided test and an \(\alpha\) level of 0.05 for demonstration purposes by altering the respective input fields.
 The input window should now look like the example below:

 Click on the “Plot” tab.
 The first plot in the drop-down menu shows the boundaries at each look.
-The critical \(z\) score at each look it presented, as is a reference line at \(z = 1.96\) and \(z = -1.96\).
+The critical \(z\) score at each look is presented, as is a reference line at \(z = 1.96\) and \(z = -1.96\).
 These reference lines are the critical value for a two-sided test with a single look (i.e., a fixed design) with an \(\alpha\) of 5%.
-We see that the boundaries on the \(z\) scale have increased.
+We see that the boundaries on the \(z\) scale are further away from 0 for the two-stage case compared to the fixed design.
 This means we need to observe a more extreme \(z\) score at an analysis to reject \(H_0\).
-Furthermore, we see that the critical bounds are constant across both looks.
-This is exactly the goal of the Pocock correction: The \(\alpha\) level is lowered so that the \(\alpha\) level is the same at each look, and the overall \(\alpha\) level across all looks at the data is controlled at 5%.
+Furthermore, we see that the critical boundaries are constant across both looks.
+This is exactly the goal of the Pocock correction: At each look, the same proportion of the overall \(\alpha\) level is spent, where this proportion is calculated in such a way that the overall \(\alpha\) level is controlled at the pre-specified number (here, 5%).
 It is conceptually very similar to the Bonferroni correction.
 We can reproduce the design and the plot in R using the following code:

 design <- getDesignGroupSequential(